marwa-saleh/5300-Echidna/README.md

 The storage engine is made up of three layers: DbBlock, DbFile, and DbRelation.
 Created a program for the implementations for the Heap Storage Engine's version of each: SlottedPage, HeapFile, and HeapTable.

-Hand off:
-The video is added in a zip file in the project

----

-_Sprint Otoño_

-Team:
-- Ana Mendes
-- Keerthana Thonupunuri

 ## Milestone 3: